 - A formal mindfulness practice.
 Practicing mindfulness meditation each day in a structured way for a fixed amount of time.
 It’s like a workout for your mind.

 - Ordinary Mindfulness.
 This is where the rubber meets the road.
 Ordinary Mindfulness is about applying the lessons and skill of a mindfulness practice to real life situations and problems.
 It’s also, by the way, the part most people miss and the biggest reason why they don’t find mindfulness helpful.
 As an aspiring basketball player, you could practice dribbling and passing drills all day long, but if you don’t apply those skills in a real game of basketball, well…

-Regular exercise is one of the best ways to stay mental healthy, and High Intensity Interval Training is a convenient way to get maximum benefit from exercise with a minimum amount of time.
+Regular exercise is one of the best ways to stay mentally healthy, and High-Intensity Interval Training is a convenient way to get maximum benefit from exercise with a minimum amount of time.

 To learn more about High Intensity Interval Training and how it might be beneficial for you, check out this guide to High Intensity Interval Training from Precision Nutrition.